Fritto misto piemontese

 You need three non-stick frying pans.

-Fry the sausage in the smallest pan.
+Fry sausage pieces in the smallest pan.

-Now you can season to taste with salt.
+- - Now you can season to taste with salt.

-Serve immediately with lemon juice or lemon slices.
+- - Serve immediately with lemon juice or lemon slices.

-- - If you have no time to prepare the semolina, you can buy ready made sweet semolina.
+- - If you have no time to prepare semolina, you can buy ready made sweet semolina.

-- - Be careful the veal cutlets aren't too thick.
+- - Be careful veal cutlets aren't too thick.
 If they are too thick you can't cook them very well.